salimwid/Benchmarking_AirBnB_Listing_Price/README.md

 The best performing regression models were the stacked regressor with CV R-Squared of 0.785 and CV MSE of 0.134. <br>

 Meanwhile, recommender system was adopted to benchmark a listed property against listings that are most similar to it.
 The recommender system was based on similarity matrix of the listings.
 Due to the absence of user interaction data, it was not possible to come up with an evaluation metric for the system.
 However, we could track the click rate of recommended properties and track how many of the top 10 lists recommended appear in guest searches when the system is implemented in the Airbnb platform.
+These two metrics could indicate the effectiveness of the recommender system.

 ### Collaborators
 Gino Tiu <br>